-My son loves video games and constantly asks me to go to nearest “Best Buy” where he can play with different video game consoles, check out latest offerings, see what is available.
+My son loves video games and constantly asks me to go to nearest “Best Buy” where he can play with different video game consoles, check out latest offerings, see what is available or get the new and best fps gaming mouse for his computer games.
 Being a former avid gamer I understand him too well and as you can imagine we drive to the store quite often.

 Now is the good time to ask the question: What video games and blogs have in common?
 Actually quite a lot but perhaps not on the level one might think and on first look it might escape you but when analyzed closely this similarity means more future readers and more opportunities.